 There are many things you have to think about before you go trekking.
-This trekking information section gives information about the logistics, transportation, accommodation, what you need to bring, what to wear, etc..
-This section also covers transportation.
+This trekking information section gives information about the logistics, transportation, accommodation, what you need to bring, what to wear, etc. This section also covers transportation.
 We either use a traditional trekking truck or an air-conditioned minivan on our tours.

 Transportation is an essential element of our tours.
 We use the same group of drivers for many years.
-They have strict instructions regarding driving standards, maximum speed and safety.
+They have strict instructions regarding driving standards, maximum speed, and safety.
 We have a perfect safety record and regularly check our vehicles.
 We have indicated under each tour which transportation we use.
-Our guides regularly attend a first aid refreshing course.
+Our guides regularly attend a first-aid refreshing course.

-Trekking Truck aka songtaew
+The Trekking Truck aka Songtaew

-We use minibuses or vans for most of our tours.
+We use minivans for most of our tours.
 They are air-conditioned.
 There are seat belts in these buses.
 There are various sizes of minivans, but most of them can accommodate nine persons and a guide.
 They are more comfortable than trekking trucks.
 If your program indicates that the transportation is a trekking truck and you want to upgrade to a minibus, please let us know.
 There are some extra costs involved, depending on the program.

 Four-wheel drive vehicles

 We also use four-wheel-drive vehicles of various types.
-These are very comfortable, air-conditioned and have safety belts.
+These are very comfortable, air-conditioned, and have seat belts.
 Usually, these vehicles can accommodate two persons and one guide.
 Some models can accommodate four persons and one guide as well.
 The Toyota Fortuner is such a car.
 We also use other four-wheel-drive vehicles such as the Isuzu Sportrider and the Honda CRV.
 Transportation on any of our private tours can be upgraded to these luxury vehicles.